Configure your Yammer network

 Yammer uses Azure Media Services to make videos viewable within the network.
 For more information, see Azure Media Services.

-Don't allow anyone to upload or attach files: This prevents people from uploading and attaching new files; however, existing attachments are not be affected.
+Don't allow anyone to upload or attach files: This prevents people from uploading and attaching new files; however, existing attachments aren't be affected.

 When files are stored in Yammer, there is no virus check.
 An admin can export the files and perform an offline virus scan on them, and this process can be automated with custom scripting.

-For Office 365 connected Yammer groups that store files in SharePoint, virus checking is done as the file is uploaded.
+For Microsoft 365 connected Yammer groups that store files in SharePoint, virus checking is done as the file is uploaded.
 For more information, see Virus dectection in SharePoint Online.

 Any admin can delete any file, and group admins can delete files posted to the groups that they manage.